idiap/bob/src/python/io/doc/index.rst

   f.set('my_float', a_float)
   del f

-This example shows how you how to create a |project| ``HDF5File`` and set two values on it.
-If you use the HDF5_ command line utility ``h5dump`` on the file `example1.hdf` you will verify the file now contains:
+This example shows how you how to create a |project|
+:py:class:`torch.io.HDF5File` and set two values on it.
+If you use the HDF5_ command line utility ``h5dump`` on the file ``example1.hdf`` you will verify the file now contains:

 .. code-block:: none
-  :linenos:

   HDF5 "example1.hdf5" {
   GROUP "/" {